 2. Urgent language

-Phishing attempts will often contain language that displays a sense of urgency.
-This is because the cybercriminal wants the targeted victim to act as quickly as possible so they don’t second-guess themselves when sending their personal information.
+Phishing attempts often contain language that displays a sense of urgency.
+Threat actors use urgent language in their messages because they want you to act as quickly as possible, before you have time to second-guess your decision to share personal information.

-For example, a phishing text message, also known as smishing, may say something along the lines of, “Act now or your account will be deactivated.
+For example, a phishing text message, also known as smishing, may say something like, “Act now, or your account will be deactivated.
 Click on the link below to update your login information.”
-The smishing text will also provide you with a link to click.
-If you click on the link, your device will become infected with malware or you’ll be taken to a spoofed website that looks legitimate.
-When you enter your credentials into the spoofed site, you’re providing the cybercriminal with your credentials which they can then use to compromise your legitimate account.
+If you click on the link provided in the text message, your device may become infected with malware, or you may be taken to a spoofed website that looks legitimate enough for you to enter your login credentials.
+However, by entering your information into the spoofed site, you’re handing over access to your account, which a threat actor can then use to compromise your legitimate account.

 3. Threat of dire consequences

-Phishing attempts will also threaten you with dire consequences.
-Using the example mentioned previously, your account being deactivated is a dire consequence.
-However, most of the time cybercriminals threaten even more serious consequences like saying you’ll be arrested if you don’t pay them a certain amount of money in a specific timeframe.
+Phishing attempts will typically threaten you with dire consequences, influencing how quickly you share personal information with a threat actor.
+Using the example mentioned previously, the threat of your account being deactivated is a dire consequence, especially if the account contains sensitive information like your finances.
+However, threat actors can take these threats to another level – even threatening you with arrest if you don’t pay them a certain amount of money within a specific timeframe.

 4. Too-good-to-be-true offers